Fairfax Injury Lawyer Brien Roche Addresses Sovereign Immunity

 School Personnel

-See Virginia Code § 8.01-220.1:2 as to immunity of teachers and other school employees.
+See Va.
+Code § 8.01-220.1:2 as to immunity of teachers and other school employees.
 Teachers in general are immune for acts or omissions resulting from the supervision, care or discipline of students when taken in good faith.
 Acts of gross negligence and willful misconduct do not provide immunity.

-In addition school employees may be immune as to the prompt reporting of certain events.
+In addition, school employees may be immune as to the prompt reporting of certain events.

 Appeals